gipfelen/Image-Convolution/README.md

 #### Deploy the serverless functions

 The serverless functions are in `js-functions-amazon`, `js-functions-google` and `py-functions-amazon` and `py-functions-google`.
-You can deploy a mix of them to Amazon and Google, but deploy all functions from `js` and `py`.
+You can deploy a mix of them to Amazon and Google, but deploy every functions from `js` and `py` at least once.

-Take note that you properly deploy the functions, as is practice (Python: `requirements.txt`, JavaScript: `package.json`).
+Take note that you properly deploy the functions, including dependencies as is practice (Python: `requirements.txt`, JavaScript: `package.json`).

 #### Run the workflow